simonecorsi/awesome/README.md

 *   [springload/react-accessible-accordion](https://github.com/springload/react-accessible-accordion) - Accessible Accordion component for React

+*   [wojtekmaj/react-pdf](https://github.com/wojtekmaj/react-pdf) - Display PDFs in your React app as easily as if they were images.

 *   [styled-components/styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅

 *   [adonisjs/core](https://github.com/adonisjs/core) - 🚀 The Node.js Framework highly focused on developer ergonomics, stability and confidence